-The new regulations would allow US Immigration and Customs Enforcement (ICE) to expand its family detention capacity beyond its current 3,750 beds across three family detention jails, two of which are in Texas.
+The new regulations would allow U.S. Immigration and Customs Enforcement (ICE) to expand its family detention capacity beyond its current 3,750 beds across three family jails, two of which are in Texas.
 The new regulations would also allow ICE to incarcerate families for lengthier indefinitely.

-The proposed rules would also designate that any new family detention jails will be “evaluated by a third-party entity engaged by ICE” so that the jails meet current standards, but fail to identify exactly what third-party entity would perform the supposedly independent evaluations.
+The proposed rules would also designate that any new family jails will be “evaluated by a third-party entity engaged by ICE” so that the jails meet current standards but fail to identify exactly what third-party entity would perform the supposedly independent evaluations.